benninge/wearable_suit/README.md

 ## Software

-This project provides a software development kit for the mainboard containing exaples.
+This project provides a software development kit for the mainboard containing examples.
 Additionally a sensor board firmware is provided as well as an incomplete android app to control the suit with a smartphone.

 ### Mainboard firmware